OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 1. Replace the entire contents of the file with the following XML markup, and save the file.
 Notice the following things about this markup:

-    - The `Rule` element specifies the activation rule that should be evaluated for this contextual add-in.
+    - The `Rule` element specifies the activation rule that should be evaluated for this add-in.
 In this case, the specified rule evaluates to `true` for an `Appointment` item.

     - The `ExtensionPoint` element defines the button on the ribbon that will open the add-in's task pane.
 In this case, the button will appear on the ribbon only for an appointment organizer.